 It was because of these guidelines that Quest was able to publish highly original writing in English in the form of essays, opinions, book reviews, film reviews, critiques, stories, poems, memoirs, etc. The writers were a mix of the new and the established, academicians and journalists, politicians and poets — Rajni Kothari, Nirad Chaudhuri, Kiran Nagarkar, Ashis Nandy, Khushwant Singh, and Neela D’Souza, to name a few.

 The Best of Quest is, as the title suggests, the best of all that was ever published in the Quest magazine in the 20-year period of its existence.
 Edited by Laeeq Futehally, Achal Prabhala and Arshia Sattar and published by Tranquebar, this book is a labour of love that is reflected in the compilation.
 Apart from the sheer range of topics covered and the quality of writing, what comes through is the relevance that many of articles have today, in spite of having been written 40 years back.
 For example, Rajni Kothari’s article on “Direct Action: A Pattern of Political Behaviour” (pp.3–29) gave me goosebumps.
-Written in 1966, it has contemporary relevance, particularly in the context of the Anna Hazare “phenomenon”.
+Written in 1966, it’s contemporary relevance is in the context of the Anna Hazare “phenomenon”.
 Yet another article that I found particularly relevant today is “Sri Aurobindo: Superman or Supertalk” (pp. 395–418) by Claude Alvares.
 Though this article is largely about Aurobindo’s philosophy, it also touches upon the process of setting up Auroville via land acquisition that led to displacing local people from their habitats and their livelihoods.
-When I visited Auroville in 1997, this was still a matter of concern, one that I am has not gone away today.
+When I visited Auroville in 1997, this was still a matter of concern, one that has not gone away today.
 And in today’s development-based agenda, this article assumes even more importance than ever before.

 Then there is an essay on Indians writing in English, and fat advances received by such writers—a topic that is still debated fiercely and hotly today.
 “On aged Chaffinches and Polyglot Parrots” (pp. 42-52) by Jyotirmoy Datta is on the Indo-English Writer (a term I came across for the first time here!), English versus vernacular languages, and the huge advances received by the Indo-English writer.
 Interestingly, the rejoinder to Datta’s article, titled “Indian Writing in English: A Reply to Jyotirmoy Datta” (pp.53-58) and written by P. Lal is also included in this volume.
 Both the articles make for an enjoyable read.